lita/website/content/Blog/mock.md

 Alex Marandon also has a great blog post about [Python Mock Gotchas][gotcha].
 I haven't gotten enough experience with the module where I have run into these, but I feel like it is a time saver!

 This blog post has gotten way bigger than I expected.
-I really want to thank Amandine Lee, a fellow Hacker Schooler, about showing me the `mock` module and her general insights to unit testing!
+I really want to thank Amandine Lee, a fellow Hacker Schooler, about showing me the `mock` module, and her general insights regarding unit testing!
 Also, my fellow intern, Ingrid Cheung, for helping me with GUI testing!
 Together, Turtle will have better test coverage!!!

 I need to write a blog post about the basics of Turtle.
 I hope to get to it soon!